oplS17projects/Timberman/README.md

 update-playing-time would decrease the time-bar.
 When it hit 0, game-over state got call.

 There should be extra implement the maximum time player can get and how player can earn more time to infinitely challenge the game.
-Since I consider those are game logic, I will implement it on next Milestone.
+Since I consider those are game logic, we have implemented it on next Milestone.

 ##### game-over state

 This state has similar implementation to game-start, however, there are more work to be done.
 It needs to display current score and compare high score as well.